PeaBeeJay/ess-helm-script/README.md

 I switched to using element as an alternative to discord, and would like to help more people do the same.

-Installing ESS is not too complicated, but I found it intimidating when I first attempted to do it.
+Installing ESS is not the most complicated thing, but I found it intimidating when I first attempted to do it.
 I hope this script will help you setup a server quickly.

 This script is designed to run on any debian based system.